NBISweden/sda-cli/README.md

 - If the input includes encrypted files, the tool will exit without performing further tasks.
 - The encrypted files will be created next to their unencrypted counterparts.
 - The tool will not overwrite existing encrypted files.
 It will exit early if encrypted counterparts of the source files already exist with the same source path.
+- If the flag `--force-overwrite` is used, the tool will overwrite any already existing file.
+- The cli will exit if the input has any un-encrypred files.
+To override that, use the flag `--force-unencrypted`.

 ## Get dataset size